How to Get the Most Out of Your Heat Pump this Winter

 Condensation is Normal in Below-Freezing Temperatures

-Condensation is a buildup of moisture inside your heat pump system that then drips into a drip-pan below.
-A buildup of condensation is normal for any coolant-based HVAC system including heat pumps and traditional central air conditioning.
+Condensation is a buildup of moisture inside your heat pump system that then drips into a drip pan below.
+A buildup of condensation is normal for any coolant-based HVAC system, including heat pumps and traditional central air conditioning.
 While AC may have some condensation in the summer, heat pumps also experience condensation in the winter, in freezing temperatures.
 The only difference is that condensation forms on the outside of the heat pump unit.

 Clean or Change Your Filters

-Book Annual an Annual Heat Pump Tune-Up
+Book an Annual Heat Pump Tune-Up

 Annual maintenance is one of the best ways to ensure that your heat pump is ready to keep your family cozy and energy-efficient all winter long.
 If you’re worried about switching modes or your heat pump has been making some odd sounds, call for an inspection before the first cold snap hits to ensure your heating system is ready.